 Hackers actively seek out weak points in your website.
 Once they find a likely spot, the hackers exploit that weakness to link your site to an identical website.
 Customers go to the identical site without realizing what is happening and enter all of their usual payment information and personal data for the hackers to collect.

 Some hacking isn’t universal or even on a broad scale.
 Certain programs and applications leave holes in your armor and attackers know to look for these weaknesses to exploit them.
 This is especially true with automatic updates of software where new versions, complete with security flaws, may download onto your machine and create holes you’re unaware of until it’s too late.

 Sensitive Data Exposure

-Most web applications verify user level access before allowing users into certain functionalities of the application.
+Most web applications verify user-level access before allowing users into certain functionalities of the application.
 This process should be happening on the server with each function level access for a control check.
-Without the failsafe verification on the server, attackers can forge requests and access functions without proper authentication.
+Without failsafe verification on the server, attackers can forge requests and access functions without proper authentication.

 Anything online is vulnerable, and the bad guys will always be trying to get one step ahead of the good guys.
-What matters most is that you know the risks and you work with a company who understands the levels of security that are most important to keep your website – and your customers’ data – safe.
+What matters most is that you know the risks and you work with a company that understands the levels of security that are most important to keep your website – and your customer’s data – safe.

 7. DOS & DDOS Attack

 If you have ever desperately waited for some online purchase?
 You refresh the page again and again until your desired product goes live.
 When the last time you press F5, an error is shown on the page: “Service Unavailable.”
 This is because the servers go overloaded and cause the unavailability of service for some time.